 In-school counseling/mediation, and alternatives for out of school suspension are in place.
 Students behaviors are addressed by the teachers first using their classroom discipline plans, which list rewards and consequences.
 Parents are informed of academic and behavioral issues through phone calls or conferences with teachers, administrators and as part of the SST team.
 If the behavior continues or is extreme, teachers send students to the counselor and contact the SST team to get recommendations on how to help the student.
 A follow up is scheduled to measure the degree of success or the need for additional evaluations.
 Tier I, Tier II, documentation will support academic and/or behavioral goals during the initial meeting and Tier III effectiveness is followed up before more evaluations are recommended.
-In addition, the Student Support Team (SST) meets every 6 weeks to review OPS data and identify students in need of additional help (Tier III interventions) All disciplinary actions used that include but are not limited to: removal of privileges, denial/ nonparticipation in school/extracurricular activities, time-out, eating lunch with the teacher, the counselor, or an administrator, will always include parent notification.
+In addition, the Student Support Team (SST) meets every 6 weeks to review OPS data and identify students in need of additional help (Tier III interventions)

+All disciplinary actions used that include but are not limited to: removal of privileges, denial/nonparticipation in school/extracurricular activities, time-out, eating lunch with the teacher, the counselor,or an administrator, will always include parent notification.
 Should this apply, discussions of better behavior choices will take place.
 In extreme cases, denial of participation in field trips may occur, with parental approval.
 We also utilize the expertise of our social worker to visit parents or contact them with sensitive issues.

-A variety of incentives including; customized pencils, certificates, medallions, special appearance on morning announcements and special acknowledgement during quarterly and annual awards programs are given to students who do well academically or improve their behavior or academics Our Principal or Assistant Principals meet with every new student and parents coming to our school to discuss academic and attendance expectations.
+A variety of incentives including; customized pencils, certificates, medallions, special appearance on morning announcements and special acknowledgement during quarterly and annual awards programs are given to students who do well academically or improve their behavior or academics.

+Our Principal or Assistant Principals meet with every new student and parents coming to our school to discuss academic and attendance expectations.
 The student grades, attendance, and tardies are discussed with the parents.
 We discuss strategies to help improve student attendance if necessary.
-We give classes who exhibit good behavior in the cafeteria stars for class rewards and RAM bucks for individual recognition on class dojo or to use for other special incentives.